Smoked Brisket Recipe: How to Smoke Brisket on the Big Green Egg

 - Step 4: The Stall – As the brisket cooks, it will hit a temperature plateau known as “the stall,” usually around 160-170°F (71-77°C).
 This is due to evaporative cooling.
 Don’t panic!
 Wrap the brisket tightly in butcher paper to power through the stall.

-Once cooked, wrap the brisket in aluminum foil or place in an aluminum pan.
+Once cooked, wrap the brisket in aluminum foil or place it in an aluminum pan.
 Place it in a cooler and let it rest for at least 1 hour.
 This allows the juices to redistribute, resulting in a more tender and flavorful brisket.
 Slice against the grain and serve with your favorite sides.

 There’s nothing quite like a perfectly smoked brisket, especially when it’s cooked on a Big Green Egg.
 So fire up your Egg, gather your friends and family, and get ready for a BBQ experience that will have everyone singing your praises.